Protect Row In Excel Worksheet

 StyleFlag flag;

-// Loop through all the columns in the worksheet and unlock them.
+// Loop through all columns and unlock them

 for (int i = 0; i <= 255; i++)